mariorajakone/mariorajakone/README.md

 A dedicated Data Analyst from London.
 I've worked at the Rugby Football Union working on reporting, data analysis and problem-solving through SQL.
 Committed to maintaining accurate records and ensuring data integrity.
 Currently building Tableau projects to present findings in a clear and concise manner.

-- My skills include SQL, PostgreSQL and Excel
+- My skills include SQL, PostgreSQL, Tableau and Excel

 - 🌱 I’m currently learning **Tableau**.
 You can view my Vizzes [here](https://public.tableau.com/app/profile/mario.rajakone/vizzes).